SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 *I should wait till after this contest to talk to her.*

-*It would be awful right now since we can't see each others face.*
+*It would be awful right now since we can't see each other's face.*

 I decide to think about it more tomorrow.
 I need to sleep.